Mass media in China

 The mass media in the People's Republic of China primarily consists of television, newspapers, radio, and magazines.
-Since the start of the 21st century, the Internet has also emerged as an important form of mass media and is under the direct supervision and control of the government of the People's Republic of China and ruling Chinese Communist Party (CCP).
+Since the start of the 21st century, the Internet has also emerged as an important form of mass media and is under the direct supervision and control of the government of the People's Republic of China and the ruling Chinese Communist Party (CCP).
 Media in China is strictly controlled and censored by the CCP, with the main agency that oversees the nation's media being the Central Propaganda Department of the CCP.
 The largest media organizations, including the People's Daily, the Xinhua News Agency, and the China Media Group, are all controlled by the CCP.

 Before the founding of the PRC in 1949, mass media in China was diverse, and less centralized.
 During the Republican era (1912–1949), the media played a big role in political discussion, intellectual debate, and cultural ideals.
 While censorship still was prevalent, the press landscape remained more varied than under Mao.

 Since the founding of the People's Republic of China (PRC) in 1949 and until the 1980s, almost all media outlets in mainland China have been state-run.
 State media adheres to the concept of "politicians running the newspapers".
-Privately owned media outlets only began to emerge at the onset of the reform and opening up, although state media continue to hold significant market share.
+Privately owned media outlets only began to emerge at the onset of the reform and opening up, although state media continue to hold a significant market share.
 All media continues to follow regulations imposed by the Central Propaganda Department of the CCP on subjects considered taboo by the CCP, including but not limited to the legitimacy of the party, pro-democracy movements, human rights in Tibet, the persecution of Uyghur people, pornography, and the banned religious topics, such as the Dalai Lama and Falun Gong.
 Under the general secretaryship of Xi Jinping, propaganda in media has become more prevalent and homogeneous.
 All journalists are required to study Xi Jinping Thought to maintain their press credentials.
-Hong Kong, which has maintained a separate media ecosystem than mainland China, is also witnessing increasing self-censorship.
+Hong Kong, which has maintained a separate media ecosystem from mainland China, is also witnessing increasing self-censorship.

 Reporters Without Borders consistently ranks the PRC very poorly on media freedoms in their annual releases of the World Press Freedom Index, labeling the Chinese government as having "the sorry distinction of leading the world in repression of the Internet".
 As of 2025, the PRC ranked 178 out of 180 nations on the World Press Freedom Index.